-- All Advanced Competency Assessments must be met during each semester of internship.
+- All Advanced Internship Assessment components must be met during each semester of internship.

-- During each internship, you will be required to record (audio or video) one complete (at least 20 minutes) session with a student.
+- During each internship, you will be required to video record one complete (at least 20 minutes) session with a student.

 - A signed consent from the student’s parent/guardian is required.

 - The session will be evaluated in LiveText by you, the site supervisor, and the faculty supervisor/course professor.

 - The recording will be viewed in WebEx.
 A transcript of the session will be posted in the Discussion Board.
 You will provide meaningful responses to at least two classmates’ recorded sessions.